-Northam Regional Centre Growth Plan - 2012 Document Title Relevant · Encourage appropriate zoning and development of commercial and industrial land uses Strategies/ within the sub-region: Government offices shift into a Central Business Area sub-precinct of Actions the town centre.
-Confine development of commercial retail related services to the town centre where possible, to allow for it to remain a focal point. · Create a well-defined sense of place in the sub-region's towns and communities to attract people to live and stay in the communities: Promote and support community involvement in public place making and built environment projects. · By 2017 town development will be based on themed walkable catchments that encourage people to walk to the nearby activities provided at the centre of the catchments: Utilise the Northam Growth Plan with townsite precincts assisting in delivering themed walkable catchments.
-Develop a Dual Use pathway plan with theme walkable catchments through the Precincts. · Provide a transportation network that meets the expectations of the communities and businesses of the sub-region, as well as identifying and improving the network as gaps occur and the population grows: Investigate opportunities for public transport between settlements in the region and within the Northam townsite to ensure the widest possible access to regional services.
-Identified As a result of the Growth Plans that were produced for the nine towns previously mentioned, 17 connectivity priority projects were identified and provided with additional Royalties for Regions funding.
-The following projects specific to Northam were funded through additional funding from Royalties for Regions • Avon River Revitalisation and Riverfront Development (Stage 1)- \$3.65 million Avon Health and Emergency Services Precinct - \$4.81 million In addition to the above specific funding, the Growth Plan is aligned with the Northam Commercial & Government Office Accommodation Strategy, recognising the shift of government offices into the town centre and strengthening of the retail/commercial environment by confining this to within the town centre also.
+pment of commercial and industrial land uses s shift into a Central Business Area sub-precinct of commercial retail related services to the Town nain a focal point.

+e sub-region's towns and communities to attract s: Promote and support community involvement in projects.

+on themed walkable catchments that encourage ovided at the centre of the catchments: Utilise ecincts assisting in delivering themed walkable lan with theme walkable catchments through the ets the expectations of the communities and entifying and improving the network as gaps occur ortunities for public transport between settlements site to ensure the widest possible access to regional luced for the nine towns previously mentioned, 17 with additional Royalties for Regions funding.
+The unded through additional funding from Royalties for velopment (Stage 1)- \$3.65 million; and nct - \$4.81 million.

+Growth Plan is aligned with the Northam ation Strategy, recognising the shift of government og of the retail/commercial environment by